 In EtherCAT based systems the EPOS4 typically reports an "EtherCAT communication cycle time error" (0x8184), "RPDO timeout" (0x8250) or also "EtherCAT PDO communication error" (0x8280) message in case of missing or strongly deviating bus cycles periods.

-- A master's "Target Position" values, which are impossible for the drive train to follow physically or which are completely wrong.
+- A master's "Target position" or "Target velocity" values, which are impossible for the drive train to follow physically or which are completely wrong.

-For the correct integration of the EPOS4 in the system manager of a Beckhoff TwinCAT master please refer to the notes in chapter "6.3 Beckhoff TwinCAT Integration" in the "EPOS4 Application Notes Collection".
+For the correct integration of the EPOS4 in the system manager of a Beckhoff TwinCAT master please refer to the notes in chapter "6.3 Beckhoff TwinCAT Integration" of the "EPOS4 Application Notes Collection".